 Scour your closets for clothes that represent this iconic era for dance music, and let loose on an online dance party.
 Strut your stuff, and dance like no one cares.

-Get yourself a bath tray, and use it to hold ideally an ipad or tablet.
-Pour a hot bath, filled with bubbles, and enjoy a relaxing afternoon or evening with a brand new show.
+Get yourself a bath tray, and use it to hold an iPad or tablet.
+Pour a hot bath, filled with bubbles, and enjoy a relaxing afternoon or evening with a brand-new show.

 Have a look online to see what old games you played as a child you can find, and delve into a little gaming nostalgia.